fecgov/fec-cms/README.md

 `pg_restore --dbname cfdm_cms_test --no-acl --no-owner <path/to/backup_file>`

-lastly run this command:
+lastly run migrations to account for any very recent changes that are not present in the latest backup run this command:
-`./manage.py update_all`
+`./manage.py migrate`

-warning: never perform 'update all' when pointing to an RDS box via the SQLA_CONN env var

 ## Deploy
 *Likely only useful for 18F FEC team members*